-Fig. 7 shows seasonal rainfall anomalies during both the 1998 and 2005 droughts.
-The typical features of the 1998 El Niño are drought in Amazonia and Northeast Brazil, and abundant rainfall in southern Brazil and Northwest Peru and Ecuador during December-February and March-May.
+Figure 7 shows seasonal rainfall anomalies during both the 1998 and 2005 droughts.
+The typical features of the 1998 El Niño are drought in Amazonia and northeast Brazil, and abundant rainfall in southern Brazil and northwest Peru and Ecuador during December-February and March-May.
 The extension of the drought of 1998 was much larger than in 2005 covering most of the Amazon region from December 1997 through May 1998.
 In 2005 reduced rainfall began to affect southwestern Amazonia during the period December 2004-February 2005 while in March-May rainfall was above normal in central Amazonia, in contrast with the drought in the same season during 1998.

-5.4 Basin wide characteristics of large scale and regional atmospheric circulation during the drought of 2005
+d.
+Basinwide characteristics of large-scale and regional atmospheric circulation during the drought of 2005

-In the context of the large scale circulation, rainfall in the Amazon basin depends on the development of intense convective activity over the region that is determined by the confluence of the tropical Atlantic trade winds and the meridional displacements of the Inter-Tropical Convergence Zone (ITCZ).
-The migration of the ITCZ depends on the intensity of the northeast and southeast trades that is associated with the meridional gradient of sea level pressure and SST in tropical North and South Atlantic.
+In the context of the large-scale circulation, rainfall in the Amazon basin depends on the development of intense convective activity over the region that is determined by the confluence of the tropical Atlantic trade winds and the meridional displacements of the intertropical convergence zone (ITCZ).
+The migration of the ITCZ depends on the intensity of the northeast and southeast trades, which is associated with the meridional gradient of sea level pressure and SST in the tropical North and South Atlantic.
 During very strong El Niño events, intense subsidence over the Amazon and an anomalously northward displaced ITCZ over the tropical Pacific and Atlantic Oceans also tends to inhibit rainfall in central and western Amazonia.
-There are years in which both phenomena occurred, that is consistent with and Amazon-wide drought, as in 1983 and 1998 as well as on the great drought of 1926.
+There are years in which both phenomena occurred, which is consistent with an Amazon-wide drought, as in 1983 and 1998 as well as on the great drought of 1926.